 Whether you’re an executive, a mid-career manager, a professional, or an eager graduate setting off on your career, one of your most important success tools is a great resume that opens job interview doors.
-Too many of us, however, suffer from bad teaching in this area and our resumes don’t produce interviews consistently.
-In fact, many of us find ourselves sending out resume after resume for weeks on end.
+Many of us, however, have had bad teaching in this area and our resumes don’t produce interviews consistently.
+In fact, some of us find ourselves sending out resume after resume for weeks on end.
 And the phone doesn’t even ring once.

 The best thing we can do to transform those results is to find and work with a professional resume writer.
 I have known clients who have gone from no interviews to receiving four to ten interviews within a month.
 And I’m not the only resume writer reporting such results.